tabo006/tiktaktoe/README.md

 - `reset`: Resets the game.
 - `play`: Processes a move by the player and, if applicable, the computer.
+- `set_initial`: Sets the state of the game as Initial, making the game unplayable until it is started.

 ### Leaderboard.php